rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

-If you need a combination of options that's not supported by the `declare_lint!` macro, you can always define your own static with a type of `&Lint` but this is currently linted against in the compiler tree.
+If you need a combination of options that's not supported by the `declare_lint!` macro, you can always define your own static with a type of `&Lint` but this is (as of January 2021) linted against in the compiler tree.

 <a id="future-incompatible"></a>
 ####  Guidelines for creating a future incompatibility lint